Deworming Cats and KittensLast updated: August 23, 2022 by Amy Hanson, DVM

 Cats will inevitably pick up parasites, so the best deworming program is to get the cat dewormed before the parasites cause medical issues.
 Generally that requires deworming a minimum of twice a year for the outside cat and once a year for the inside cat.
 The best way to determine what treatment to give is to decide how easy we can handle the cat!

-- Use Panacur or Safeguard and be sure to deworm mom three days in a row.
+- Use fenbendazole and be sure to deworm mom three days in a row.

-- Panacur and Safeguard are labeled for pregnant moms in other species, so we are comfortable using it.
+- Fenbendazole is labeled for pregnant moms in other species, so we are comfortable using it.

-- Deworm kittens at four weeks with Pyrantel if their mom was dewormed.
+- Deworm kittens at two and four weeks with Pyrantel if their mom was dewormed.

-- At six and eight weeks, use Fenbendazole (Panacur or Safeguard) orally for three days (Plumb).
+- At six and eight weeks, use Fenbendazole orally for three days (Plumb).
 Liquid is commonly used and enables us to know the dose.
 We want to control giardia, and this usually does it.

 - You may need to takes steps to prevent Coccidia, as well.
 One dose of Marquis at six and eight weeks prevents Coccidia.